white-lab/protocols/protocols/mass_spec/Proteomics_Workflow.md

        cool down.
     2. Check tube for visible chunks of tissue, apply additional 10 second pulses as needed.
-9. Centrifuge lysate aliquot down at 4000 rpm, 4°C for 20 minutes to remove debris.
+9. Centrifuge lysate aliquot down at 4000 g, 4°C for 20 minutes to remove debris.
 10. Take a 50 μL aliquot for BCA protein quantification.

 <div style="page-break-after: always;"></div>